francisihe/freeCodeCamp-TOC-generator/README.md

 ### Overview

-A simple tool that automatically generates a table of contents for your freeCodeCamp articles from a simple preview link.
+A simple tool that automatically generates a table of content for your freeCodeCamp articles from a simple preview link.
 This project consists of a Node.js/Express backend API that uses Puppeteer for web scraping, and a React frontend built with TypeScript and Tailwind CSS.

 ![freeCodeCamp TOC Generator](client/public/freeCodeCamp-logo.png)